 - Make sure that children cannot see or reach the medicine.

 - Keep the medicine in the container it came in.

-Your child’s doctor, pharmacist or nurse will be able to give you more information about fluconazole and about other medicines used to treat yeast or fungal infections.
+Your child’s doctor, pharmacist or nurse will be able to give you more information about Fluconazole and about other medicines used to treat infections.

 The primary source for the information in this leaflet is the British National Formulary for Children.
 For details on any other sources used for this leaflet, please contact us through our website, www.medicinesforchildren.org.uk.